Dani Ceballos: Loan to Arsenal

 On 25 July 2019, Ceballos joined Premier League club Arsenal on a season-long loan.
 He made his first start for Arsenal on 17 August in a 2–1 victory over Burnley, providing two assists in a man-of-the-match performance.
 On 3 October, Ceballos scored his first goal for Arsenal in a 4–0 home victory against Standard Liège in the group stage of the 2019–20 UEFA Europa League.
 On 28 June 2020, he scored his second Arsenal goal against Sheffield United in stoppage time to secure a 1–2 win in the quarter-final of the 2019–20 FA Cup.
 He played the full 90 minutes in the final, in which Arsenal beat Chelsea 2–1 at Wembley Stadium.

 On 4 September 2020, Ceballos was loaned to Arsenal for another season.
 In one of the interviews, he stated that the manager, Mikel Arteta, was the main reason why he decided to stay at Arsenal, and that since joining the club he had become a much more mature player, having improved a lot.

 Return to Real Madrid

 Ceballos missed several months of the 2021–22 season due to a heavy injury on his left ankle that he suffered in Spain's opening game against Egypt in the 2020 Summer Olympics.
-His first appearance upon his return came in 5 January 2022 as a substitute in a 3–1 away win over CD Alcoyano in the third round of 2021–22 Copa del Rey.
+His first appearance upon his return came on 5 January 2022 as a substitute in a 3–1 away win over CD Alcoyano in the third round of 2021–22 Copa del Rey.
 On 28 May 2022, he came on as a substitute for Luka Modrić in the 2022 UEFA Champions League final, which saw Madrid achieve a 1–0 win over Liverpool to lift the title.

 Ceballos provided an assist and scored the winning goal in a 3–2 comeback victory in the 2022–23 Copa del Rey round of 16 match against Villarreal on 19 January 2023.

+On 23 June 2023, Ceballos had an agreement with Los Blancos to extend the contract until 30 June 2027.
+Later that year, on 12 December, he scored his first Champions League goal, securing a 3–2 away win over Union Berlin.